zawadzkim/pySWAP/docs/user-guide/data-structures.md

 # Data structures

-pySWAP heavily relies on pandas DataFrames, but also defines a number of its own data structures.
-Here is a summary of the data types and when to use them.
+## Classes

+The key to a smooth run of a model is pre-emptive validation of all the provided parameters.
+In pyswap, models (aka. classes, objects) are subclasses of [Pydantic's](https://docs.pydantic.dev/latest/) `BaseModel`.
+Pydantic is a powerful validation and serialization library ensuring the provided data is of the right type, in the right range, etc. When possible, the input is coerced into the right format, otherwise, exceptions will be raised.
+For validation and serialization, custom type objects are used.
+You can consult the types in the [reference documentation](/reference/developer/#validation_and_serialization).

 ## Tables

+For trabular data, both input and output, pyswap relies on pandas DataFrames.
 Generally pySWAP classes are validated before creation.
 Variable ranges and types are checked.
 The same goes for DataFrames, but their validation is a little bit less straighforward.
 Below you see a class representing the table of initial pressure head as a function of soil depth.

 ```py
 class INIPRESSUREHEAD(BaseModel):